-If on or after 12 December 2006 you ceased being an Australian resident, or ceased being a resident trust for CGT purposes, you are taken to have disposed of each of your assets that are not taxable Australian property for their market value at the time you ceased being a resident.
+If you cease being an Australian resident, or ceased being a resident trust for CGT purposes, you are taken to have disposed of each of your assets that are not taxable Australian property for their market value at the time you ceased being a resident.
 In the case of any indirect Australian real property interests and options or rights to acquire such interests, you are taken to have immediately re-acquired these assets for their market value.
-See page 17 for more information on Taxable Australian property.
+See page 16 for more information on Taxable Australian property.